annimukherjee/computer-networks-lab/Lab03/README.md

-Then we have to create the socket.
+Then we create the socket.
 This can be acheived with the code snippet below.

 The socket function can be found on Linux man pages by typing `man socket`.